dailystory/docs/articles/emails/index.md

 If you want to test sending emails, such as running a test lead through a workflow, we recommend using a disposable email address such as <a href="http://www.fakemailgenerator.com/" rel="noopener noreferrer">Fake Mail Generator</a>.

 ## Email Reporting
+Emails sent through DailyStory include detailed delivery reporting.
 You can review a summary of your email delivery by clicking on the Delivered number from the All Emails page.
 This will open the Email Delivery Report:

 ![Email Delivery Report](/articles/emails/emails-06.png "Email Delivery Report")

-You can also click on Opened, Clicked, and Bounced for each email in the All Emails page.
-To view who opened the email, clicked on a link in the email or bounced.
+> You can also click on Opened, Clicked, and Bounced for each email in the All Emails page to view who opened the email, clicked on a link in the email or bounced.
 These reports are also accessible as links in the Email Delivery Report.

-The Email Delivery Report provides visuals for sent/deliver/bounced and related percentages for each.
-The sent/delivered/bounced graph is shown in the image above.
+The report provides several graphs to help you visualize your email delivery performance.

+The first graph, shown in the image above, details sent/deliver/bounced along with % delivered for the selected date range.

 Next, you will find a graph detailing delivered/opened emails.
 You can also click on the link in the graph to see who opened the email.